GED® Testing Information

-The General Educational Development Test (GED Test) is designed to measure the academic skills and knowledge in core content areas acquired in high school completion.
-A GED Credential is issued by the State of Georgia through the Technical College System of Georgia to those adults who pass a series of five tests in the following subject areas:
+The General Educational Development Test (GED® Test) is designed to measure the academic skills and knowledge in core content areas acquired in high school completion.
+A GED® Credential is issued by the State of Georgia through the Technical College System of Georgia to those adults who pass a series of four tests in the following subject areas:

-Transcripts and diplomas will be sent to the mailing address of those who pass the GED Tests.
-GED Graduation ceremonies are conducted in each county of our service area.
+Transcripts and diplomas will be sent to the mailing address of those who pass the GED® Tests.
+GED® Graduation ceremonies are conducted annually.